CodeWringer/ambersteel/documents/en/ruleset/draft-2/rules.md

 Also governs the ability to perceive under difficult conditions such as dim light and fog, or noisy and smelly environments.

 #### Strength [Str]
 Governs a character's strength - the ability to lift, throw and break heavy and sturdy things.
 Such as skulls.
-Also governs the carrying capacity of a character.
+Also governs the [carrying capacity](#carrying-capacity) of a character.

-Each point in strength allows carrying one moderate and two light objects.
+Each point in strength raises the [carrying capacity](#carrying-capacity) of the character by three.

-Every two points in strength allow carrying one heavy object.

 #### Toughness [Tough]
 Governs the [injury threshold](#injury) of a character.